How to say “to know” in Italian?

 In other words, sapere is used to express knowledge about a fact or situation, or awareness about a piece of information.

 Let’s look at some sentences to see when it’s suitable to use the verb sapere:

 I don’t know the right answer.

 Excuse me, do you know where the bus stop is?
 (Formal)

-- To express ability (being able to do something, or know how to do something):
+Sapere is also used to express ability (= to be able to do something or know how to do something).

 Sai suonare il pianoforte?

 Do you know how to play the piano?